(Update : April, 29th 2020)

 Between the two, we find mobile sites: Ergonomics is better suited to the Touch navigation but they are still websites, i.e. unusable offline.
 Also mobile websites are often light versions of original website, thus offering less services or content.
 In general, for reasons of screen size, prefer the web version on a classic tablet and the mobile version on a smartphone.

 Still, there are many situations where you would need to access some documentation or web content offline.
 For example, you may want to take along the PDF documentation of your equipment, or a few pages from a travel guide that is freely available on the web.
 In this case, several options are available to you.

-For example on the iPhone / iPad:
+For example with iPhone / iPad:

-- when viewing a PDF document, just email it to the tablet, then use the function "Open in" to keep an easily accessible copy in iBooks
+- When viewing a PDF document, just email it to the tablet, then use the function "Open in" to keep an easily accessible copy in iBooks

-- even easier, if you view a web page on your iPad, is to use the "Reading list" function which can be accessed via the small button with the outgoing arrow in Safari.
+- Even easier, if you view a web page on your iPad, is to use the "Reading list" function which can be accessed via the small button with the outgoing arrow in Safari.
 It is now also available in the Mac version of Safari as explained on this blog entry

-In summary if you need reliable content (maps, weather, positioning etc) in a nomadic situation, always prefer quality apps.
+In summary if you need reliable content (maps, weather, positioning, etc) in a nomadic situation, always prefer quality apps.
 Check forums and specialized blogs to detect the best.
 It is worth spending a few euros and avoid taking unnecessary risks.
 For some content however, it can be useful to keep a document base available anywhere, thanks to the tips listed above.